runemadsen/rune.js/index.md

 </body>
 ```

-Finally, put the following code in `sketch.js` to create a new Rune object.
+Finally, put the following code in `sketch.js`.

 ```js
 var r = new Rune({